Dutch Oven Daddy

 Notes

-• The trick to a creamy texture and no lumps is to slowly add the liquids to your roux while whisking the entire time.
+• Preventing Clumps.
+The trick to a creamy texture is to slowly add the liquids to your roux while whisking the entire time.

-• For a thicker consistency, you can increase the flour by 1-2 tablespoons.
+• Adjust the Consistency.
+For a thicker consistency, increase the flour by 1-2 tablespoons.
 For a thinner gravy, simply add more broth to the skillet.

-• Be sure to grain off the extra grease from the sausage to prevent the gravy from ending up overly greasy.
+• Drain the Grease.
+Be sure to drain off the extra grease from the sausage to prevent the gravy from ending up overly greasy.

 Nutrition